 You’d probably be able to build one or have one built in a matter of days.
-A chain-link fence would probably the most effective and last the longest.
+A chain-link fence would probably be the most effective and last the longest.

 This might not work for every dog, but it’s worth trying.
 Leave entertaining things for your dog around the garden so that they are less likely to turn their attention to the flowers.

-That’s not a typo; I’m actually suggesting that you build a moat to protect your flowers.
+That’s not a typo; I’m suggesting that you build a moat to protect your flowers.
 The lengths we go for flora.
 Moat probably isn’t the best word.
 Dig out a little stream around your flowers.

 Once again, dogs don’t like getting wet, most of them anyway, so this should work.
 But do me a favor, don’t ever refer to it as a stream.
 It’s a defensive body of water, so it’s a moat!

 If the problem is as simple as your dog is trying to get around the garden and can’t get to certain places without trodding all over your flowers, build a little pathway and train them to use that instead.

 It doesn’t even need to be paving stones or anything.
 It could just be a stretch of dirt that they can get across.

 If the problem is that your dog can’t stop digging, then set aside a specific area in the garden where they are allowed to do that.
 This will require some training, but it will be a place to satisfy that urge without harming.

 I mentioned the word ‘training’ in the last two points I discussed, and in truth, a lot of these options will probably require some degree of it, but you could train your pets to stay away from parts of your garden.